Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Related Work

 \section{Related Work}

 \paragraph{Reinforcement learning with diffusion model.} A number of recent works employ diffusion models to facilitate the behavior learning of RL agents.
-DIAMOND~\cite{alonso2024diffusion} employs a continuous diffusion model based on Elucidated Diffusion Models~(EDM)~\cite{karras2022elucidating} for world modeling, which directly models environmental dynamics in pixel space instead of operating on discrete latent sequences.
-PolyGRAD~\cite{rigter2024world} trains a diffusion model to generate an entire state-reward trajectory in a single pass, while introducing policy score to guide generated trajectory toward current policy output.
+DIAMOND~\cite{alonso2024diffusion} employs a continuous diffusion model based on EDM~\cite{karras2022elucidating} for world modeling, which directly models environmental dynamics in pixel space instead of operating on discrete latent sequences.
+PolyGRAD~\cite{rigter2024world} trains a diffusion model to generate an entire state-reward trajectory in a single pass, while introducing a policy score to guide the generated trajectory toward the current policy output.
 TADPoLe~\cite{luo2024text} utilizes a pretrained text-conditioned diffusion model to calculate rewards for facilitating policy learning, which predicts added noise and assigns high rewards when generated frames align with the text prompt.
-Diffusion reward~\cite{huang2024diffusion} adopts negative of conditional entropy on top of a pretrained conditional diffusion model finetuned on expert data.
-Different from the aforementioned approaches, our approach focuses on exploiting video-diffusion models prior to provide goal-driven reward.
+Diffusion reward~\cite{huang2024diffusion} adopts the negative of conditional entropy on top of a conditional diffusion model pretrained on expert data.
+Different from the aforementioned approaches, our approach focuses on exploiting video diffusion model prior to provide goal-driven reward.

 \paragraph{VLMs as reward function.} Several efforts exploit VLMs as reward models have gained increasing attention in recent years.
 RoboCLIP~\cite{sontakke2023roboclip} provides a sparse reward at the end of an episode by calculating the similarity between the visual observations and expert videos or text descriptions.
 VLM-RMs \cite{rocamonde2024vision} leverages pretrained vision-language models as reward models for RL tasks with vision, which computes the cosine similarity between the embedding extracted from visual observations using CLIP and text prompts as rewards.
 FuRL~\cite{fu2024furl} presents the fuzzy VLM reward-aided RL to mitigate the issue of reward misalignment that leads to a negative effect on the learning of the agent.
 Instead of using the VLMs, we leverage the video encoder of pretrained generative model to measure the alignment between the agent's trajectories and the generated goal videos.